whowechina/mai_pico/README.md

   * key1: `WEDCXZAQ`-Ring Buttons, `3`-Select
   * key2 (Numpad): `89632147`-Ring Buttons, `*`-Select
   * Above two sets both have: `F1`-Test `F2`-Service `F3`-Coin
+* `factory` to reset to default.
+When there's a firmware update, the old configuration may become corrupted, you can reset configuration, then re-plug the controller.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 STL/DXF/DWG files are exported from this online document.